Getting started with Tehama Administration

 - Operating System

-- Specification (Hardware specifications)
+- Image (Hardware specifications)

-- Read the disclaimer (if any) and review the specification details.
+- Review the specification details.

 - Enter the requested information:

-- Tehama Linux Desktops:
+Linux Desktops:

 See the Add a Desktop Template section in the Desktops User Guide for more details.

-• Find your desktop
+Find your desktop

 The Tehama Web UI provides lists of Desktop instances.
-Find your Desktop's list entry so you can begin working with it.
+Find your Desktop's list entry, so you can begin working with it.

 Find your Desktop in the Tehama Web UI:

-- Choose A or B.
+Choose A or B.

 A: find the Desktop in the list of all your Desktops in the organization- Log in to the Tehama Web UI.